openforis/sepal-doc/docs/source/feature/project.rst

     For every user a :code:`[no project]` project is created at registration step.
 This project will be the fallback for every recipes that was created before the publication of the feature.
 It cannot be deleted or renamed.

-To create a project, click on :btn:`<fas fa-folder-tree> Projects`.
-It will open the following interface. then click on :btn:`<fas fa-pencil-alt> Add` to create a new project.
-Simply fill the name and press :btn:`<fas fa-check> Apply` to validate it.
+To create a project, click on :btn:`<fa-solid fa-folder-tree> Projects`.
+It will open the following interface. then click on :btn:`<fa-solid fa-pencil-alt> Add` to create a new project.
+Simply fill the name and press :btn:`<fa-solid fa-check> Apply` to validate it.
 The newly created project will apear in the list.

 .. thumbnail:: ../_images/feature/project/new-project.png
     :title: project management popup windows